 - Lay Leaders: Lay leadership can take many forms.
 In the Church, laity serve as teachers, chaplains, pastoral care givers, parish administrators, church communicators, spiritual directors, vestry members and much more.
 There are many opportunities for employment and education as a lay leader.
 More info on lay leadership.

-- Deacons: In the Diocese of Virginia, deacons are formed through the Deacons' School, a joint offering of the Dioceses of Virginia and Southern Virginia, which meets over nine retreat weekends spanning two years.
-All Deacons' School students are first admitted as postulants to the diaconate.
+- Deacons: In the Diocese of Virginia, deacons are formed through the St. Phoebe School for Deacons, a joint offering of the Dioceses of Virginia and Southwestern Virginia.
+All St. Phoebe School students are first admitted as postulants to the diaconate.
 More info on the diaconate and applying for postulancy.

 - Priests: In the Diocese of Virginia, priests are typically accepted for postulancy and then formed at an Episcopal seminary, where they spend three years in academic and practical formation.
 More info on the priesthood and applying for postulancy.